 The City of Saco operates a transfer station on Foss Road.
 This facility is used for bulky waste that cannot be collected during curbside collection.
 It is for Saco residents only.
 A complete list of acceptable materials and transfer station hours are listed below.

-Saco property owners may obtain a permit that allows them to deposit up to three (3) cubic yards of acceptable material (including clean asphalt shingles) free of charge at the transfer station.
-The yardage is good for one year beginning July 1 and will be renewed automatically every year with the same yardage, unless you have obtained additional properties.
-This permit is similar to a credit card and is permanent for as long as you own your property.
+Saco Residential property owners may obtain a permit that allows them to deposit up to three (3) cubic yards of acceptable material (including clean asphalt shingles) for free at the Transfer Station.
 You may obtain a permit at Saco Public Works or online by following the link below.
-If your card is lost, the City can replace it for a $5.00 fee.
-Once you have used your free yardage for the year, you will be charged the current rates for dumping.
+If you require a replacement card, we will not be able to process online requests.
+You can obtain a replacement card for a $5.00 fee paid directly at our office at 351 North St. Once you have used your free yardage for the year, you will be charged the current rates for disposal.
+We do not issue cards to renters or commercial business property owners.

 REQUEST A TRANSFER STATION PERMIT